|

 cases.

-not really partisan
+is not really partisan.

 -

-Bias is more subtle than we realize
+Bias is more subtle than we realize.

 |